fky2015/substrate-MCA/README.md

 # Substrate with PBFT

-This repo implement PBFT and Tendermint as alternatives to GRANDPA.
+This repo implement PBFT, Tendermint, and Jasmine as alternatives to GRANDPA.

 ## Usage